-Special course affording upperclass accounting majors the opportunity to propose and effect independent and/or collaborative study projects of their own design within the field of accounting.
-Prerequisites: Senior standing and approval of project proposal by the division chair prior to enrollment.
+Special course affording advanced accounting majors the opportunity to propose and effect independent and/or collaborative study projects of their own design within the field of accounting.
+Prerequisites: senior standing and approval of project proposal by the chair of Business Administration Division; limited to Accounting majors.